 Finally, Ovid sometimes uses a negative preface to a section -- at 1.
-399 he begins the section on the proper time for wooing with tempora qui solis operosa colentibus arva, / fallitur, et nautis aspicienda putat, going on to say that, just as not all seasons are right for planting and sailing, so it is sometimes unfitting to make amatory approaches.
-We have a similar occurrence of this technique at 2.99-100 (fallitur, Haemonias siquis decurrit ad artes, / datque quod a teneri fronte revellit equi).
+399 be begins the section on the proper time for wooing with tempora qui solis operosa colentibus arva, / fallitur, et nautis aspicienda putat, going on to say that, just as not all seasons are right for planting and sailing, so it is sometimes unfitting to make amatory approaches.
+We have a similar occurrence of this technique at 2.99-100 (fallitur, Haemonias siquis decurrit ad artes , / datque quod a teneri fronte revellit equi).

 Ovid's similes, like his metaphors, are frequently culled from the natural world: in book 1, 1-504 alone there are four similes from natural phenomena, three from the vegetable world, six from the animal world and one from the human world.
-These vary stylistically between the epic and the lyric type, the former bearing some resemblance to similes in Homer, Apollonius Rhodius and Vergil's Aeneid, the latter confirming itself, according to E. G. Wilkins, "A Classification of the Similes of Ovid", CW 25 (1932), p.
+These vary stylistically between the epic and the lyric type, the former bearing some resemblance to similes in Homer, Apollonius Rhodius and Vergil's Aeneid, the latter confirming itself, according to E. G. Wilkins, "A Classification of the Similes of Ovid", CW.
+25 (1932), p.
 73, "to a single statement, or to a phrase with one modifying clause, occupying one or two verses only".

 The similes from natural phenomena include one from the stars (1.
 59, quot caelum stellas, tot habet tua Roma puellas), the idea of which is paralleled at Catul.
-7.7-8 (aut quam sidera multa, cum tacet nox, / furtivos hominum vident amores), one from water (1.
+7.7-8. (aut quam sidera multa, cum tacet nox, / furtivos hominum vident amores), one from water (1.
 475, quid magis est saxo durum, quid mollius unda?), one from ice (1.
 374, ut fragilis glacies, interit ira mora) and one from rocks (1.
 475, see above).
-The proverb "constant dropping wears away the stone", which is the point of this last simile, is common in Latín and Greek (cf. Plut.
+The proverb "constant dropping wears away the stone", which is the point of this last simile, is common in Latin and Greek (cf. Plut.
 Mor.
 2D, Lucr.
 4.1286; Prop.
 2.25.16), and the simile of the hardness of rock appears at Hom.
 Od.
 17.463-464; 10.494; Verg.
 Aen.
 6.471).

 From the vegetable world comes 1.
-57, which contains two number-similes, comparing the number of eligible women in Rome to the number of grain-fields on Mt.
+57, which contains two number-similes, comparing the number of eligible women in Rome to the number of grain fields on Mt.
 Gargarus and the number of grape-clusters in Methymna.
 Grain again occurs at 11.
-359-360, while a woman is said to be ready for seduction when she grows wanton like a crop of grain in fertile soil.
+359-360, while a woman is said to be ready for seduction when she grows wanton like a crop of grain in and in a company with the second seco a sugar a far and the state of the second fertile soil.,